t-fitz/GraphQL-Node-Example/README.md

     Find the green 'Clone or download' and download the zipped project.

-    Extract the files from inside the GraphQL-Node-Example-master folder into a folder of your choice (eg. .\graphql).
+    Extract the files from inside the GraphQL-Node-Example-master folder into a folder of your choice.

     Open up your favourite command-line interface and navigate to your project folder and type and execute.